There are more than 100 Suboxone providers in Dallas Fort Worth area.

 Many PCP’s will accept insurance for other services but not for Suboxone because of re-imbursement problems.
 It is still worth while to obtain Suboxone from such providers as any associated problems, blood tests, etc, may be covered by your insurance.

-Your prescriptions are covered by your prescription plan … which may be different from your insurance plan.
-Ask them if Suboxone prescriptions are covered, whether pre-authorization is required, quantity and duration limits if any, and the co-pay.
+Your prescriptions may be covered by your prescription plan … which may be different from your insurance plan.
+Ask them if Suboxone prescriptions are covered, which brand is covered, whether pre-authorization is required, quantity and duration limits if any, and the co-pay.
 These prescription plans typically cover either the generic Suboxone tablet or one of the brands Suboxone, Bunavail, Zubsolv.
 Get the information before you go to the doctor.